bogdanvlviv/minitest-mock_expectations/README.md

 ### refute_called(object, method_name, message = nil, &block)

-Asserts that the method will not be called on the `object` in the block:
+Asserts that the method will not be called on the `object` in the block

 ```ruby
 refute_called(@post, :title) do